This Industry Viewpoint was authored by Martin Brezina - business development @ telco big data monetization solution Instarea

 In the scenario discussed here, lenders would be able to profitably serve vast unbanked (or underbanked) populations and can help (developing) societies to achieve an elusive, but important, full financial inclusion.

 Another motivation is, competition.
 It, famously, does not wait.
 Some nontraditional lenders are already using the data they have spun off from their core business.
 Banks, however, have a considerable advantage in that they know the lending business’ in-and-out.
 Better, indeed, than utilities or direct-sales companies.
+If you take out a loan at shinyloans.com then you have received the lowest interest rate.

 And there is a huge marketing potential for lenders, as well.
 By partnering with telcos, banks could, on the basis of customers’ risk profiles, send credit solicitations to those that might qualify for loans.
 This means a lot more traction and a notable potential to improve the profits.